-(In thousands) For the Years Ended December 31, r 31,
+(In thousands) For the Years Ended December 31,

-2011 2010 2009
+2 011 2010 2009

 Ancillary product profit sharing income \$ 7,817 \$ 4,083 \$ 228

 Dealer support products and services 7,307 7,184 7,011

 Marketing income 4,174 5,798 6,276

 Dealer enrollment fees 3,437 2,743 1,943

 Other 1,816 1,618 2,164

 Total \$ 24,551 \$ 21,426 \$ 17,622

 Ancillary product profit sharing income consists of payments received from TPAs based upon the performance of GAP and vehicle service contract products.
 Prior to the second quarter of 2011, we received and recognized GAP profit sharing payments annually in the first quarter of each year as the payments were not estimable.
 During the second quarter of 2011, we began recognizing this income over the life of the GAP contracts.
 The formation of VSC Re eliminated the profit sharing arrangements related to vehicle service contracts, except for vehicle service contracts written prior to 2008 through one of the TPAs.
 Vehicle service contract profit sharing payments are received periodically, if eligible.
-Vehicle service contract profit sharing payments is recognized in the period the payments are received.
+Vehicle service contract profit sharing payments are not estimable and therefore, revenue related to these payments is recognized in the period the payments are received.